mbiokyle29/codex/README.md

 Codex
 --------------------------------------------
-A Perl lib for working with the OneCodex API.
-Powered by Mouse!
+A Perl module for working with the OneCodex API<br>
+Requires:
+the Mojolicous web framework - <a href="http://mojolicio.us/">link</a><br>
+the light-weight Mouse object framework  -

+Description:<br>
+This module provides a wrapper around the OneCodex REST api.
+It simplifies api calls by abstracting away the curl calls into simple method calls.
+It also provides Mouse objects for all of the api objects (Samples, Analyses, References etc), and typed Collections for working with sets of these objects.
+Allows for simple integration of the OneCodex api into existing pipelines.

 Installation:<br>
 ```bash